 J12.
+ZOMBIE GUARDIANS (EL 1)

-Zombie Guardians (EL 1).
-This small chamber is lit by eerie green and orange glows from a variety of strange phosphorescent globules of slime and fungus covering the walls (these can be collected, and will last for 2d4 days as long as they remain out of contact with natural sunlight).
+This small chamber is lit by eerie green and orange glows from a variety of strange phosphorescent globules of slime and fungus covering the walls (these can be collected, and will glow like lanterns for 2d4 days as long as they remain out of contact with natural sunlight).